- ACRONYMS

 - Behavioral and lifestyle therapy

 - Weight loss - in obese patients, weight loss can have a profound effect on OSA.
-In one trial, 125 overweight patients with OSA (average baseline weight 224 lbs | average baseline AHI 23) who lost an average of 24 pounds saw a reduction in their AHI of 9.7 events/hour.
+In one trial, 125 overweight OSA patients (average baseline weight 224 lbs | average baseline AHI 23) who lost an average of 24 pounds saw a reduction in their AHI of 9.7 events/hour.
 [PMID 19786682]

 - Upper airway stimulation